johnstanfield/terraform-provider-aws/website/docs/r/route53_record.html.markdown

 ## Import

 Route53 Records can be imported using ID of the record.
-The ID is made up as ZONEID_RECORDNAME_TYPE_SET-IDENTIFIER
+The ID is made up as ZONEID_RECORDNAME_TYPE_SET_IDENTIFIER

 e.g.